 It is equally important to note that, in the same way that rape is rarely about sex and mostly about power, control and dominance, so is workplace bullying – it is NOT an overt expression of workplace conflict, but an exercise of dominance and control.

 Despite the tendency by both employees and employers to avoid and ignore workplace bullying, the harmful consequences of this practice are way too significant to justify such dismissiveness.

 Workplace bullying erodes many of the foundations necessary for the existence of a productive work environment.
+Productivity is essential to every business’s success.
+It is the reason you do things to avoid injuries to workers by carrying out things like racking inspections.
+So why would you allow emotional injuries to occur?
 It constitutes a direct emotional attack on an individual; a humiliating infringement on civil rights that fractures morale and trust, stifles initiative, and causes guilt and negative feelings.
 It contributes to depression, anxiety, sleep disturbances, digestive disorders and disorientation and leads directly to dysfunction, absenteeism, marginal production and, ultimately, resignations.
 It affects the bottom line in significant and often ignored or unnoticed ways.

 The cost of workplace bullying on individuals and organizations, and their productivity and state of mind and body is significant:

 - The victim of the bullying is most likely to experience stress, along with its attendant psychological and physical side-effects.
 Loss of self-confidence is another almost certain result of workplace bullying.
 These two effects usually lead to a reduction of productivity.